VDSnuff/KillClonesTabs/STORE_LISTING.md

 ## Detailed Description

-**Kill The Clones Tabs** is the ultimate tool for tab hoarders and productivity enthusiasts.
+**Kill Clone Tabs** is the ultimate tool for tab hoarders and productivity enthusiasts.
 It helps you declutter your browser, organize your workspace, and manage information efficiently.

 **KEY FEATURES:**